 Only court-appointed interpreters can serve as official interpreters in the courtroom.
 Your family or friends cannot serve as official court interpreters.
-You may have your family members or friends help you to communicate with the court staff outside the courtroom.
+But, you can have your family members or friends help you to communicate with the court staff outside the courtroom.